n-mounier/MRlap/README.md

 *If (at least) one of the datasets is coming from a case-control GWAS:*
-… the Sample size column should correspond to the total sample size.
+… the Sample size column should correspond to the total sample size (not the effective sample size!!).
 The number of cases and the number of controls can also be provided (instead of the total sample size):
 Number of cases: `n_cases` `ncases`, `n_case`, `ncase`
 Number of controls: `n_controls` `ncontrols`, `n_control`, `ncontrol`